mattyhempstead/nextjs-with-sqljs-example/README.md

 - I have updated NextJS to version 15.1.5 and have also migrated to app router.
 - I have updated sql.js to version 1.12.0.
 - I have changed the sql.js WASM URL to use the Cloudflare CDN with the version specified to 1.12.0.
 I'm guessing this means this repo will remain as a stable snapshot.
 - The `--turbo` flag does not appear to work with sql.js, so be careful if you copy this example elsewhere.
+I think because turbopack differs from webpack and the patch we have in `next.config.js` is not compatible.

 ## Credits